BaseFEX/basefex-api-docs/api-doc_en.md

 ### Generate API Keys

 Generate new API keys from <https://www.basefex.com/account/keys>.
-May need two-factor authentication via Google Authenticator or Authy.
+Need two-factor authentication via Google Authenticator, Authy alternatively.
 You must store your secret carefully, and use this secret to genenrate signature along with your every request.

 ### Authorization